guillochon/autoscrobbler/README.md

 uv run -m autoscrobbler
 ```

+**Note:** You may see some harmless warnings from the `pydub` library (used by Shazam).
+These are SyntaxWarnings about regex patterns and don't affect functionality.
+They are automatically suppressed in the latest version.

 ### Options
 - `-c`, `--credentials <path>`: Path to your `credentials.json` file (optional if in project root or package directory)
 - `-d`, `--duty-cycle <seconds>`: Time in seconds between each listening/scrobbling attempt (default: 60)